is-void/is-void/README.md

 ### Summer Game Project
--A beach volleyball themed game I made as part of a game jam in summer of 2024
+- A beach volleyball themed game I made as part of a game jam in summer of 2024

--Note: Requires two players
+- Note: Requires two players

 [Play it here!](https://is-void.itch.io/summer-game-project)

 ## 💻 Other Projects
 ### Story Engine
--An ongoing project to create an all-inclusive story creation enviroment
+-An ongoing project to create an all-inclusive standalone story creation enviroment

 [See the code!](https://github.com/is-void/StoryEngine)